Shane Clayton

-Shane Clayton (born 24 October 1978) is a former Australian rules footballer who played for Fitzroy, the Brisbane Lions and the Kangaroos in the Australian Football League (AFL), including their victorious 1999 Grand Final.
+Shane Clayton (born 24 October 1978) is a former Australian rules footballer who played for Fitzroy Football Club, the Brisbane Lions and the Kangaroos in the Australian Football League (AFL), including their victorious 1999 Grand Final.

 Originally from the Northern Knights, Clayton debuted in the AFL for Fitzroy with whom he appeared 13 times.
-Following Fitzroy's merger, he played five games with the Brisbane Lions over two seasons before moving to the Kangaroos.
+Clayton was one of eight players to transfer to Brisbane when Fitzroy's AFL operations were taken over by the Brisbane Bears, and he played five games with Brisbane over two seasons before moving to the Kangaroos.